-The program is designed as a Ph.D. program, but students without an M.A. in history will be expected to qualify for the departmental M.A. in history while progressing toward the doctorate.
+The RATE program is designed as a Ph.D. program, but students without an M.A. in history will be expected to qualify for the departmental M.A. in history while progressing toward the doctorate.
 In some cases, the M.A. may be recommended as the terminal degree.
-Thirty semester hours of graduate credit are required for the M.A. and 72 for the Ph.D.
-Students who continue beyond the M.A. are expected to pass a qualifying examination in their general field of study and preliminary examinations in three areas of specialization, complete a dissertation, and defend it orally in the Ph.D. final examination.
+Thirty semester hours of graduate credit are required for the M.A. and an additional 42 for the Ph.D.
+(72 hours in total).
+Students who continue beyond the M.A. are expected to pass a qualifying examination covering four general fields selected by the student, complete a dissertation, and defend it orally in the Ph.D. final examination.

 Recent dissertations have included studies of the development of agricultural communities in California, the creation of farm safety programs in the mid-twentieth century, adoption of technological and scientific innovation by mid-twentieth century midwestern farmers, and work, family and community in communal societies.

 Recent graduates are employed at a number of institutions, including Mount Mercy College in Cedar Rapids, Illinois College, Mount Royal University at Calgary, Southern Indiana University and Cal Poly – San Luis Obispo.